bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 At some point, you will want to fix these errors and re-enable the lint rules.

-## Some Well-deserved Rest
+## Coffee in Our Veins, Not Code

 In just two months, there is not a single line of CoffeeScript remaining in our codebase.
-With all that coffee out of the system, it's time to get some well-deserved rest.
+With all that coffee out of the system, it's time to get some well-deserved rest... but not too much.
-Of course, we can't rest too much.
+Although we've already fully fixed the style issues in over a third of our converted files, we will continue to clean files as we come across them.

-Although we've already fully fixed the style issues in over a third of our converted files, we are remaining diligent about cleaning files as we come across them.
+While it's impossible to see the future and know exactly where CoffeeScript, ECMAScript, and the next cool language will stand, this conversion has already been incredibly valuable.

-While it's impossible to see the future and know exactly where CoffeeScript, ECMAScript, and the next cool language will stand, we have already gotten value out of doing this conversion.
+Today, modern JavaScript still has a huge amount of inertia and a vibrant community.
-As it stands today, modern JavaScript still has a huge amount of inertia and continues to be a target language for languages like CoffeeScript, TypeScript, Kotlin, and many more.
+It continues to be a target language for languages like CoffeeScript, TypeScript, Kotlin, and many more.
-We are confident that the dividends of doing this conversion will continue to pay off even as we explore new technology.
+Though the technology landscape constantly changes, the dividends of this conversion will continue to pay off in the foreseeable future.

 <!-- Links -->